|

 developed from the M-240 towed mortar.
 The 2S4 fires all range of

-mines, developed for the M-240, including HE, anti-armor and
+mines, developed for the M-240, including a High Explosive (HE),

-chemical.
-A standard HE mine weights 130 kg and has a maximum range
+anti-armor and chemical.
+A standard HE shell weights 130 kg and has

-of 9.6 km.
-Maximum range of fire is 19 km with rocket-assisted
+a maximum range of 9.6 km.
+Maximum range of fire is 19 km with

-mines.
-The 2S4 is capable of firing laser-guided munitions.
-Some
+rocket-assisted shells.
+The 2S4 is capable of firing laser-guided

-sources claim, that Tyulpan is also capable of firing mines with
+munitions.
+Originally the Tyulpan was also capable of firing ZBV4 shells with

 stored in two automated drum-type storage areas.
 A total of 40

-ordinary or 20 rocket-assisted mines are carried.
+ordinary or 20 rocket-assisted shells are carried.
 It can also use

 ground ammunition.
 Due to large size of the weapon and weight of